 Therefore, the classification of chimpanzees as omnivores is not wrong, but it is imprecise: the primates are able to eat plants and animal foods, which is the criteria for the omnivore classification.
 In the wild, however, chimpanzees eat primarily ripe fruits, which is why they are also classified as frugivores.

-Depending on fruit availability, chimps forage for other types of plant foods and animal based foods like insects, eggs and meat.
-But the observed portion of animal foods in their diet is tiny, and the quantity of meat is negligible… or sometimes even seem non-existent.
+Depending on fruit availability, chimps forage for other types of plant foods and animal-based foods like insects, eggs, and meat.
+But the observed portion of animal foods in their diet is tiny, and the quantity of meat is negligible… or sometimes even seems non-existent.
 Read more on the diet of chimpanzees in the wild here.

-Human share many frugivorous traits with chimpanzees, which is why the question “are we frugivores, too?” is more than justified and should be addressed and taken seriously!
+Humans share many frugivorous traits with chimpanzees, which is why the question “Are we frugivores, too?” is more than justified and should be addressed and taken seriously!
+The question here arises: Could conflicts of interest play a role in why the image of the natural diet of great apes is distorted?

 Check out some of the fascinating anatomical and physiological adaptations that have evolved with high-fruit diets: